Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Quadratic (co-)variation

-\section{\EM{Quadratic (co-)variation}}
+\section{Quadratic (co-)variation}

-\EM{In stochastic calculus, quadratic covariation of two real-valued processes $X$ and $Y$ plays a fundamental role.
+In stochastic calculus, quadratic covariation of two real-valued processes $X$ and $Y$ plays a fundamental role.
 Quadratic variation is a bounded variation process defined as:

-where $0=t_0^n<t_1^n<\cdots<t_{p_n}^n=t$ is a partition of the interval $[0,t]$ and this limit, if it exists, is defined in the sense of convergence in probability.}
+where $0=t_0^n<t_1^n<\cdots<t_{p_n}^n=t$ is a partition of the interval $[0,t]$ and this limit, if it exists, is defined in the sense of convergence in probability.

-\EM{Assuming that $X$ and $Y$ are two real-valued continuous semimartingales, defined as $X_t = X_0 + A_t + M_t, Y_t = Y_0 + B_t + N_t$ with $M, N$ martingales and $A, B$ finite variation processes, then their quadratic covariation \eqref{eq:defbracket} exists, and is given by
+Assuming that $X$ and $Y$ are two real-valued continuous semimartingales, defined as $X_t = X_0 + A_t + M_t, Y_t = Y_0 + B_t + N_t$ with $M, N$ martingales and $A, B$ finite variation processes, then their quadratic covariation \eqref{eq:defbracket} exists, and is given by

-In particular, the quadratic variation of a standard Brownian motion $B$ (as a martingale) is given by $\langle B \rangle_t = t$, the quadratic variation of two bounded variation processes $f$, and $g$ (such as deterministic functions) can be shown to be zero ($\langle f,g\rangle_t=0$), as well as the covariation between a martingale and a bounded variation process ($\langle f,M\rangle_t=0$).}
+In particular, the quadratic variation of a standard Brownian motion $B$ (as a martingale) is given by $\langle B \rangle_t = t$, the quadratic variation of two bounded variation processes $f$, and $g$ (such as deterministic functions) can be shown to be zero ($\langle f,g\rangle_t=0$), as well as the covariation between a martingale and a bounded variation process ($\langle f,M\rangle_t=0$).

-\EM{The quadratic (co-)variations play an important role in the It\^{o} calculus and its generalization of the chain rule.
+The quadratic (co-)variations play an important role in the It\^{o} calculus and its generalisation of the chain rule.
 In particular, they are involved in the It\^{o} integration by parts formula:

 The quadratic variation of the It\^{o} integrals of two adapted processes with respect to martingale, $M$ and $N$, respectively, is provided by the following important formula:

 This property is involved in the It\^{o} isometry, allowing to express the covariance of two It\^{o} integrals: